AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 ### AnyStock Series Adjusting

 Series in AnyStock chart are much alike normal series of Basic charts, except for having "hovered" and "selected" state.
-So we can adjust the colors of the series in normal state, adjust the tooltips, etc. Let's now create a sample with adjusted colors and tooltips.
+So we can adjust the colors of the series in normal state, adjust the tooltips, etc. Let's now create a sample with adjusted colors.

 ```
-    // create column series
-    var firstSeries = firstPlot.column(mapping);
-    firstSeries.name("Highest rates");

-    // create ohlc series on the second plot
-    var secondSeries = secondPlot.ohlc(ohlcMapping);
-    // set width for columns in percent
+    // set the filling color for the rates series
-    secondSeries.pointWidth('50%');
-    secondSeries.name("ACME Corp.
-Stock Prices");

-    // create column series on the third plot
-    var thirdSeries = thirdPlot.column(columnMapping);
-    thirdSeries.name("Lowest rates");
+    rates.fill('#00838F');

-    //set gradient fill for the series
+    // set stroke for the requests series
-    thirdSeries.fill(['#dd2c00', "#ffd54f", "#ef6c00"], 0, true, 0.8);
+    requests.stroke("#00796B");

 ```
 {sample}STOCK\_Supported\_Series\_02{sample}